Ryan Shay Mile

 This exciting elite event is in its 16th year and is already a destination for many top distance runners.
 Runners from around the country are invited to compete for $10,000 in prize money from.
 The course records are 3:53 for men (Ben Flanagan) and 4:20 for the women (Shannon Osika).

-The course is straight, flat, fast, and certified.
+The course is straight, flat, fast, and certified(USATF Course Certification: MI24011MN).
 Thousands of spectators line the course from approximately the half mile mark to the finish.
 Invited runners will be provided housing and possibly travel money.

 The title sponsor for the race is Munson Healthcare Charlevoix Hospital.